 While the Patriarchal paradigm can not save you, you can not be saved without it.
 In other words, while dad and mom are not perfect, they might be (or might have been) down right tyrants, their office is perfect, given to them by God in which to serve Him—training up their children to put their faith in Him and do His will.
 It is why the Lord Jesus Christ came, i.e., was sent by His Heavenly Father to save us—who by His shed blood on the cross, 'redeems' us from His Heavenly Father's wrath upon us for our disobedience, i.e., for our wicked ways, i.e., our dialectic or "self" 'justifying' thoughts and disobedient praxis, and by His resurrection 'reconciles' us to His Heavenly Father in order for us to partake in His Holiness and inherit eternal life.

 The parable of the soils sums it up.
 The hard soil is heresiarch, rejecting truth from the onset.
-The thorn infested soil is patriarch, only with the cares of the world eventually occupying the persons mind, blocking out the Word of God.
-The rocky soil is matriarch, with the persons desire for relationship with others eventually getting in the way of faith—you will only go as deep into the Word of God as your "friends" will allow you.
-The good soil is also patriarch, only in this case, with the person, having given their life to the Lord, humbling, denying, dying to their "self" daily, picking up their cross (enduring the rejection of others), and following after the Lord, doing the Father's will.
+The thorn infested soil is matriarch, though appearing to be patriarch at first.
+While the person originally is interested in the word, the cares of the world, i.e., "feelings" eventually occupy his mind, blocking out the Word of God.
+The rocky soil is matriarch, though appearing to patriarch at first.
+While the person originally is interest in the Word, his desire for relationship with others, i..e, "feelings" eventually get in the way—you will only go as deep into the Word of God as your "friends" will allow you.
+The good soil is patriarch, with the person, having given his life to the Lord, humbling, denying, dying to his "self" daily, picking up his cross (enduring the rejection of others), and following after the Lord, Jesus Christ, doing His Heavenly Father's will.
 Which paradigm are you?
 The question can now be asked (and answered with understanding).
-Are you a Marxist?
-Your answer might surprise you.
+Hopefully you are amongst the redeemed and not a Marxist?

 © Institution for Authority Research, Dean Gotcher 2018